STAT545-UBC/STAT545-UBC-original-website/hw06_write-function-split-apply-combine.md

 ---
-title: "Homework 04: Use split-apply-combine with your functions within data.frames"
+title: "Homework 06: Use split-apply-combine with your functions within data.frames"
 output:
   html_document:
     toc: true
     toc_depth: 4
 ---

+**NOTE: this is the 2015 version.
+Will receive some update in 2016.**

 ### Overview